Josef Korbel School of International Studies

-The Josef Korbel School of International Studies at the University of Denver is a professional school of international affairs offering undergraduate, graduate, and doctoral degrees.
+The Josef Korbel School of Global and Public Affairs at the University of Denver is a professional school of international affairs offering undergraduate, graduate, and doctoral degrees.
 It is named in honor of the founding dean, Josef Korbel, father of former U.S. Secretary of State Madeleine Albright.

 The Josef Korbel School is located on the University of Denver’s main campus in Denver’s University Hill neighborhood.
 The school currently educates more than 700 students with nearly 70 full- and part-time faculty members.
 It is also home to 10 academic research centers and institutes.
 Frederick “Fritz” Mayer has been dean of the school since 2019.

 In 2018, the school's master's programs were ranked 14th in the world by Foreign Policy magazine.
 The Josef Korbel School is a full member of the Association of Professional Schools of International Affairs (APSIA).